rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/535_ROS-network-native.md

 ### Device Native Network

 When you deploy a native network to a device, it is considered as a device native network.
-THis allows for ultra low latency peer-to-peer connections between ros nodes in a Local Area Network(LAN) i.e **ONLY** deployments on devices on the same LAN can bind to it.
+This allows for ultra low latency peer-to-peer connections between ros nodes in a Local Area Network(LAN) i.e **ONLY** deployments on devices on the same LAN can bind to it.

 Native networks can be deployed to devices that fulfill the following requirements: